Mass shootings in America escalated between 2000-2013

 About our guest James S. Cawood

-- Jim Cawood is President of Factor One, a California corporation specializing in threat assessment and management, violence risk assessment, behavioral analysis for more than 25 years.
+- Jim Cawood is President of Factor One, a California corporation specializing in threat assessment and management, violence risk assessment, and behavioral analysis for more than 25 years.

 - He is a practicing security consultant, licensed private investigator, and former police officer.